nitugmohan/DATA-441-Project1/README.md

 ## Locally Weighted Regression

 With linear regression, one can make predictions as a weighted combination of the input feature values, with positive of negative weights; it is used for computing linear relationships between an input (X) and output (Y).
-To put it plainly, a straight line should be able to easily split/categorize the data.
+To put it plainly, a straight line should be able to easily split/categorize the data (linearly seperable data).
 This follows the equation of:

 <img src="LRequation.png" class="LR" alt="">

 However, if there is a non-linear relationship between X and Y, it might be better to utilize a locally weighted regression.
+This type of algorithm assigns weights to data points to overcome the problem of non-linearly seperable data.
+This a non-parametric algorithm meaning that it does not have set parameters like linear regression.
+Parameters are calculated for each data point based on the point's location.
+Points that are closer to x will get a higher "preference."
+It is important to note that this is a generalization of k-nearest Neighbor and there is not training phase.
+The work is done while making predictions.

+Weights are assigned by kernel smoothing.

+Drawbacks:
+1. Need to evaluate whole dataset everytime
+2. Higher computation cost
+3. More memory required